Interplay of spin orbit interaction and Andreev reflection in proximized quantum dots: Model and Method

 where $\varepsilon_{\alpha k}$ is the electron energy and $\Delta$ denotes the pairing gap of superconductor.
 The hybridization terms

 describe the electron hopping, $t_{\alpha i}$, between $\alpha$-th electrode and $i$-th QD.

 We focus our considerations to the subgap regime $|E| < \Delta$, thus for simplicity we impose the superconducting atomic limit $\Delta \rightarrow\infty$.
 In this case, the fermionic degrees of freedom of superconducting electrode can be integrated out~\cite{Rozkov2000,Meng2009}.
-In effect, the proximization process yields the singlet pairings~\cite{Eldridge2010,Hussein2016}
+In effect, the proximization process yields the singlet pairings~\cite{Eldridge2010,Hussein2016} ~\cite{Eldridge2010,Hussein2016}

-The on-dot term describes the local Andreev reflection (LAR), where $\Delta_{i} = \pi\rho_{S}t_{Si}^2$ and $\rho_{S}$ denote the density of states of the S-th electrode near the Fermi level in its normal state.
-The second (inter-dot) term corresponds to the crossed Andreev reflection (CAR), where the inter-dot coupling is $\Delta_{12}= \pi\rho_{S} t_{S1} t_{S2}$.
-In CPS framework, these CAR processes are responsible for electron entanglement, whereas LAR reduce the splitter efficiency.
-Let us emphasize that in our architecture, CAR and SOI are directly affecting the quantum dots, in contrast to Ref.~\cite{Tsintzis2022,Luethi2024}, where these parameters correspond to the cotunnelling processes through quasiparticle excitations above the superconducting energy gap.
+The on-dot term describes the local Andreev reflection (LAR), where $\Delta_{i} = \pi\rho_{S}t_{Si}^2$ and $\rho_{S}$ denotes the density of states of the S-th electrode near the Fermi level in its normal state.
+The second (inter-dot) term corresponds to the CAR processes, where the inter-dot coupling is $\Delta_{12}= \pi\rho_{S} t_{S1} t_{S2}$.
+In the CPS framework, these CAR processes are responsible for electron entanglement, whereas LAR reduce the splitter efficiency.

+Let us compare the above model with other scenarios used in the literature, like~\cite{Tsintzis2022,Luethi2024}.
+First, we assume a sandwich-like geometry in contrast to the quasi-one-dimensional models in previous works, where the quantum dots are contacted through superconducting island (or via the proximized central dot).
+We thus envisage the situation in which both quantum dots are coupled to a bulk superconductor.
+Furthermore (probably even more importantly), the spin-orbit interaction is assumed to operate between the quantum dots, while in Ref.~\cite{Luethi2024} it acts on interface between a superconductor (or central QD) and the neighboring dots.
+Source of this spin-orbit interaction is the semiconducting segment of our sandwich structure ($c.f.$ the upper panel in Fig. (\ref{schem})).

 The Coulomb potential $U_i$ is usually orders of magnitude larger than the local pairing amplitude $\Delta_i$.
 Strong competition of the on-dot repulsion with the superconducting proximity effect makes the doubly occupied configuration of each QD hardly possible.
 The single occupancy is far more favorable, especially near a half-filling of the quantum dots weakly coupled to the superconducting electrode \cite{Bauer2007}.
 For this reason, in what follows, we discard the doubly occupied configurations so that the Coulomb potential is ineffective.
 Our considerations are hence relevant to the case with the singlet inter-dot pairing.